 The archaeological service

 The archaeological service supports field operations carried out within the framework of the EFR’s research programmes.
 It offers the teams the possibility of availing themselves of qualified personnel (surveys, drawing, excavation, studies) and material means (information technology, topography, photography).
 This arrangement is completed by an archiving service that ensures the management and preservation of the graphic and photographic documentation of excavations.

-The premises located at the Crypta Balbi, via de Delfini, 14, offer an area of more than 200 m2 for research campaigns to study the material in which both students and researchers from Italian and French research centres and universities participate.
+The premises located at Piazza Navona, 62 offer a large area for research campaigns to study the material in which both students and researchers from Italian and French research centres and universities participate.
 The drawings office is integrated into the programme for help with the publication of archaeological work and gives “self-service” access to the computer graphics tools required for the acquisition, processing and printing of the different types of documents (drawings, photos, maps).

 Lastly, this service ensures the coordination and realization of the excavation and study of the construction of the EFR building located at Piazza Navona, 62.